 It can be hard to select the right stainless steel grade for the job.
-To help, here are 7 things to consider when choosing a stainless steel grade. , aisi 1020 vs 1018 Martensitic stainless steels like 410 tend to be brittle and are not readily formable.
+To help, here are 7 things to consider when choosing a stainless steel grade. , en 10210 s355j2h astm equivalent Martensitic stainless steels like 410 tend to be brittle and are not readily formable.
 Austenitic stainless steels are usually the best choice when it comes to formable stainless steels.

 Stainless steel stains less easily than other iron-based metals, but its not literally stainless.
 Just like standard steel, stainless can get marked up by fingerprints and grease, develop discoloration, and eventually rust.
 The difference is resilience.
 Stainless steel can withstand much more time and abuse before showing signs of wear.

 The Pros and Cons of 304 vs 316 Stainless Steel.
 Posted July 28, 2017 by Arthur Harris & filed under Company News.
 Did you know that 304 and 316 are the most popular and widely used types of stainless steel?

 The 400 series group of stainless steels typically have an 11% chromium and 1% manganese increase, above the 300 series group.
 This stainless steel series tends to be susceptible to rust and corrosion under some conditions although heat-treating will harden them.

 Additional Information; For extra rust resistance in moist or wet atmospheres, the 410 Stainless Steel Tapcon is an excellent choice and is easy to use.
 The stainless steel finish provides a decorative, aesthetic look as well as a superior corrosion resistance in comparison to the standard blue Tapcon.